Want to increase your sales? Try adding humor! Here are eight tips for incorporating humor into your retail store or in-person sales presentation.

 That is just above the lowest form of customer service - simply asking, “Can I help you?” as someone comes in the door.

-A person who can use humor skillfully in their sales presentation is operating at the highest level of professionalism.
+A person who can use humor skillfully in their sales presentation operates at the highest level of professionalism.

-78 percent of people believe brands can do more to deliver happiness to their customers and 91 percent said they preferred brands to be funny; this number increased among Gen Z (94 percent) and Millennials (94 percent).
+Seventy-eight percent of people believe brands can do more to deliver happiness to their customers, and 91 percent said they preferred brands to be funny; this number increased among Gen Z (94 percent) and Millennials (94 percent).

-69 percent of people would open an email from a brand if the subject line were funnier, yet only 24 percent of business leaders said they actively use humor in email marketing campaigns.
+Sixty-nine percent of people would open an email from a brand if the subject line were funnier.
+Yet, only 24 percent of business leaders said they use humor in email marketing campaigns.

-77 percent of people are more likely to buy from a salesperson that is funny, yet only 16 percent of business leaders said that their brands use humor to sell.
+Seventy-seven percent of people are likelier to buy from a funny salesperson, yet only 16 percent of business leaders said that their brands use humor to sell.

 Finding humor in your in-the-moment interactions with people can help you build rapport with potential customers and establish connections with them.

-Humor is a great way to make your sales presentation more enjoyable for both you and your customer.
+Humor is a great way to make your sales presentation more enjoyable for you and your customers.

-On the other hand, droning on about impersonal facts not relevant to your customer can not only make your presentation dull, but you can also lose a sale because you are seen as always “pitching” instead of sharing.
+On the other hand, droning on about impersonal facts irrelevant to your customer can make your presentation dull and lose a sale because you are seen as always “pitching” instead of sharing.

 1. Why use humor in your sales presentation?

 Otherwise, they’ll revert to staring at their phone.
 I’ve used humor often to get over the “I have to ask my (wife, husband, friend, etc.)” reply.
-I just say with a smile, “And I’m sure (he, she, they, etc.) has never purchased anything without checking with you first.”
-Works most every time.
+I just smile, “And I’m sure (he, she, they, etc.) has never purchased anything without checking with you first.”
+Works almost every time.